spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 ```
 spoon pull			# The pull command adds an image to your Spoonium account.
-spoonbrew/scratch	# Specify the repository owner, "spoonbrew," and the repository/image name, "scratch."
+spoonbrew/scratch	# Specify the repository owner, "spoonbrew," and the image name, "scratch."
 ```

 There you go!
 If it worked as expected, you just pulled the **scratch** image into your account; the scratch image is completely empty and roughly equivalent to a freshly-installed, clean OS.
 You're ready to create your first container!